DeBrusk scores, Halak gets shutout, Bruins beat Rangers 4-0

 DeBrusk, who had 16 goals as a rookie in 2017-18 and 27 the next year, had just one score and four assists in 17 games before coach Bruce Cassidy sat him for Tuesday’s game against the Islanders.
 Asked why, the coach didn’t hold back, saying, “We just feel we’re not getting the effort required.”

+“I liked what I saw tonight,” Cassidy said Thursday.
+“I’m happy that he scored — him and Krech both.
+They’ve been a little snakebit.
+Should be good for their confidence.”

-DeBrusk returned to the lineup on Thursday and scored for the first time since Feb.
+DeBrusk scored for the first time since Feb.
 18, converting a crossing pass from Krejci to make it 4-0 and chase Georgiev.
 The 24-year-old forward also had two hits and blocked a shot in 15:48 of ice time.

+“I’m a pretty easy target at the moment.
+I understand the territory.
+It’s pretty much warranted.
+So yeah, I took that personally.
+Who wouldn’t?” said DeBrusk, who cut his hair short and changed sticks for his return.

+“It worked,” he said.
+“I just needed to look a little younger.
+Feels like everyone thought I was done.”

 TAKING THE LEAD